Grease 2: Development

 Grease co-producer Allan Carr had a deal with Paramount Pictures to be paid $5 million to produce a sequel, with production beginning within three years of the original film.
 Carr decided to hire Patricia Birch as director for the sequel, as she had previously served as the choreographer for the stage and film versions of Grease.
 Birch was initially hesitant to accept after learning that neither composers Jim Jacobs and Warren Casey nor John Travolta and Olivia Newton-John would be involved in the film.
 Bronte Woodard, the writer who adapted the original stage material for the original film, had died in 1980, and Canadian comic Ken Finkleman (who was also writing and directing Airplane II at the same time) was tasked with penning a new script mostly from scratch.
 The total budget for the production was $11.2 million, almost double the budget of the original.
+Birch's approach to the material was to hew closer to the original, grittier stage productions from which Grease came; she had resisted changes made to the original film (largely made at Newton-John's behest) but was overruled.

 Grease 2 was intended to be the second film (and first sequel) in a proposed Grease franchise of four films and a television series.
 (The third and fourth films were to take place in the 1960s and during the counterculture era.)
 However, the projects were scrapped due to the underwhelming box office performance of Grease 2.
 Maxwell Caulfield was unhappy with the film's "drab" title, and unsuccessfully lobbied to change it to Son of Grease.